matbesancon/hugo-site/content/project/tlou.md

 The pre-print of the presented work can be found on [arXiv](https://arxiv.org/abs/1809.00512).
 The manuscript has also been submitted and should be published in the coming months.

-This project was presented at several conferences, including:

-* Optimization days, Montréal, May 2018
-* NSERC Energy Storage Technology Network (NEST-Net) annual meeting, Toronto, June 2018.
-It was under the network's project *Optimal Brokerage Models for the Grid Integration of Energy Storage*.
-* JuliaCon, London, August 2018 (poster)

 An open-source Julia package has been released [here](https://github.com/matbesancon/TLOU.jl) for other researchers to model Time-and-Level-of-Use tariffs.